 To expedite review of your permit application, please be sure to submit all of the following to the Development Office at the Town and Country Municipal Center:

 Complete, signed "Application for Building Permit".
-A copy of the application is available for review by CLICKING HERE, but official three-part applications must be obtained from the Planning and Development Department.
+A copy of the application is available CLICKING HERE.

 Two sets of Building Plans.
 Each set must have: